Bidcorp’s UK business boosts profits

 “Trading in most geographies remained positive despite persistent low food inflation and moderate economic growth,” Bidcorp CEO Bernard Berson said.
 “Good revenue growth and better gross margins helped offset cost pressures, particularly labour, energy and fuel.”

-Bidcorp said it expected “to deliver real earnings growth in the year ahead”.
+Bidcorp said it expects “to deliver real earnings growth in the year ahead”.

+Dirk van Vlaanderen, associate portfolio manager at Kagiso Asset Management, said Bidcorp’s annual results were “strong”, with good growth from the UK, Europe and Australia.

+Emerging markets proved to be Bidcorp’s worst performing region, “with SA impacted by the listeriosis crisis and China struggling as the business continues to reposition itself after the loss off a key dairy client”.